 Kianna Price, a native of Roanoke, has been a ViBE On Air Radio Personality for 10 years.
-Before graduating the University of Richmond Kianna worked as an intern reporter for the ABC affiliate in Baltimore, MD and in Richmond, VA for the CBS affiliate.
+Before graduating from the University of Richmond, Kianna worked as an intern reporter for the ABC affiliate in Baltimore, MD and in Richmond, VA for the CBS affiliate.
 After 7 years as a Pharmaceutical Sales Rep, Kianna followed her passion for broadcasting and community service.
-She was offered a full time position as Promotions Director and Mid-Day DJ for 1001.1/ 97.7FM– The Vibe.
+She was offered a full-time position as Promotions Director and Mid-Day DJ for 1001.1/ 97.7FM– The Vibe.
 In 2012 she was promoted to Program Director for the Vibe.
-Her career has afforded her the opportunity to interview various celebrities from Magic Johnson, Vice-President Joe Biden and Vivica Fox to John Legend.
+Her career has afforded her the opportunity to interview various celebrities from Magic Johnson, Vice-President Joe Biden, Vivica Fox, John Legend and many more.
 The highlight of her career has been interviewing President Barack Obama and later, First Lady Michelle Obama!

 Community involvement has always been important to her as she currently serves on the board of The Jefferson Center, Chairperson of Apple Ridge Farm, member of the Roanoke City Arts Commission, and is a founding member and current President of the Urban Professional League (UPL).
 She’s a member of various civic organizations including “Alpha Kappa Alpha Sorority, Inc.;” “The Roanoke Valley Chapter of Links, Inc;” and President of The Roanoke Chapter of Jack & Jill of America”.